Outreach & Social Ministry Overview

 - We regularly provide meeting space for several community organizations such as the Heritage Singers, the Chamber Chorale, The Nodakords, and the Boy Scouts

 We also focus time and energy in additional social ministries as well as partnerships with other local ministry groups.
-You can learn more below about Luther’s Kitchen, Give Some, Lutheran Campus Ministry and Lutheran Social Services of North Dakota.
+You can learn more below about Luther’s Kitchen, Give Some, and Lutheran Campus Ministry.

 Luther’s Kitchen serves a free lunch every Friday, from 11:30 am – 12:30 pm, in the Parish Center at First Lutheran Church.